joelshejar/micro-frontend-test/TROUBLESHOOTING.md

 5. **Simplify configurations** - sometimes less is more (simple `type: 'css'` works better than complex loader chains when the experimental flag is enabled)
 6. **Explicit type references** in tsconfig help IDEs recognize type definitions
 7. **React 18 with jsx: "react-jsx"** doesn't require importing React in every component file
+8. **Module Federation exposed components** must import their own styles - dependencies from the entry point are not automatically included

 ---